Obsessive Compulsive Disorder (OCD) Help, Therapy and Treatment:

 - Scheduled Phone therapy sessions for those outside of the area when appropriate

-This unique and special OCD treatment program provides proven treatment in the form of CBT (Cognitive-Behavioral Therapy) while using the strategy of Exposure and Response Prevention (ERP).
+This unique and special OCD treatment program provides proven treatment in the form of CBT (Cognitive-Behavioral Therapy) while using the strategy of Exposure and Response Prevention (ERP), also known as "exposure therapy".
 At The April Center, we create anxiety treatment plans for those struggling with OCD and anxiety that help one to gradually face their fears without turning to compulsive avoidance.
 We assist others at their own pace, meaning that we will encourage others to face anxiety step by step while they simultaneously build confidence.

 1.)
 What is OCD?